CopernicaMarketingSoftware/Documentation/Mailerq/4.3/message-store-options.md

 API.
 This means that storage operations can only be started after previous operations were completed.
-To prevent that the entire MailerQ process gets blocked while a storage operation is in progress, MailerQ maintains multiple connections to the storage servers, and starts seperate threads in which the storage operations are being executed.
+To prevent that the entire MailerQ process gets blocked while a storage operation is in progress, MailerQ maintains multiple connections to the storage servers, and starts separate threads in which the storage operations are being executed.

 The number of threads (and the number of storage connections) can be set